mefercs/DSAL/forjs/fcc.md

 - **Breadh-First** traversal: Here we explore all the nodes per level before continuing on the next level, queues are usuall in the implementation as a helper data structure.
+- **Delete a leaf Node in a binary tree**: We can encounter 3 cases when deleting a node:
+  - Leaf Node: The node has zero children.
+Simply remove it.
+  - One child: The target has one child.
+Link the remaining child with the parent.
+  - Two child: Target has left and right node.